 The Best 8 Essential Oils For Sinus Headache

 Yes, I am going to include this oil in one more of my lists, and with good reason.
-A true multi-tasker in every sense, eucalyptus EO can clean up clogged nasal and sinus passages, relieve inflammation and tone down the pain.
+A true multi-tasker in every sense, eucalyptus essential oil can clean up clogged nasal and sinus passages, relieve inflammation and tone down the pain.
 I suppose that pretty much covers all sinus related issues.

 Often included in cough and cold formulations, this oil has impressive expectorant properties.
 Plus, it is tough on germs and a powerful mucolytic agent.
-So, cedarwood EO not only cleans the sinuses and the nasal cavity of accumulated mucus but also kills any bacteria or fungus that may have started colonizing the moist environment.
+So, cedarwood essential oil not only cleans the sinuses and the nasal cavity of accumulated mucus but also kills any bacteria or fungus that may have started colonizing the moist environment.

 3. Sweet marjoram